pa-pyrus/papatcher/README.md

 papatcher relies on a working python3 (at least v3.2) environment.

 ## Usage ##
+The patcher supports both interactive and unattended operation.
+Entering credentials and stream selection can be achieved using command line arguments.
+The patcher will query missing information if it's run in interactive mode.
+In unattended mode, missing information will cause the patcher to terminate.

+Start the patcher with `-h` or `--help` for a full list of command line arguments.

+### Interactive ###
 1. Run `./papatcher.py`
 2. Enter your UberName and Password
 3. Select the stream you want to use.
 (Usually `stable`)
 4. Wait for the process to complete.
 5. (Optional) Delete the files from the download cache.
+   If you do this, the patcher will download them again next time it is run.

+### Unattended ###
+1. Run `./papatcher.py -u <UberName> -p <Password> -s <Stream> --unattended`
+2. Wait for the process to complete.
+3. (Optional) Delete the files from the download cache.
    If you do this, the patcher will download them again next time it is run.

 ## License ##